DrHalley/shorting/README.md

 2️⃣ The system will generate a shortened link for you.
 3️⃣ Copy and share the shortened link.

-## 🖼️ Sample Screenshot
-> 🖼️ You can add a screenshot here

 ## 📌 Technologies Used
 - **Next.js** - A modern React-based framework.
 - **Prisma** - ORM and database management.